pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 ### Proximity Without Symmetry

 In this configuration, regulation completes through inclusion rather than control.
 Recognition, acknowledgment, or permitted proximity within the object’s symbolic field anchors stability.
-The system does not require continuous feedback—only periodic confirmation that the hierarchy remains intact.
+The system does not require continuous feedback - only periodic confirmation that the hierarchy remains intact.

 Disappearance is tolerable.
 Silence does not threaten regulation.
 What cannot be tolerated is symmetry.
 Mutuality collapses hierarchy.
 Desire directed back toward the self destabilizes the frozen configuration.
 Equality reintroduces ambiguity, and ambiguity reactivates mortification risk.